TheLastMillennial/HD-Picture-Viewer/ReadMe.md

 - Turn the image into a .png
 - Open the HDpicConverter folder
 - Run HD Picture Converter CE.exe (Make sure you have Wine if you are NOT on Windows)
-- Click 'Open File'
+- Click 'Open Images'
 - Navigate to, and select the image you want to convert
 - Click 'Open'
 - If an error occurs, read and report the output to TheLastMillennial on Cemetech.net
 - If an error occurs, attempt Manual Conversion as shown below
-- If no errors occur, click on 'Open Folder'
+- If no errors occur, click on 'Open Converted Images'
 - Send the converted .8xv files to your calculator

 #### Manual Conversion: